Geometric frustration in polygons of polariton condensates creating vortices of varying topological charge: Introduction

-\pgl{ The} creation of multiply quantized or even giant vortices \pgl{has been the subject of intense research efforts in the} ultra-cold atomic Bose-Einstein condensates (BECs) \pgl{community} \cite{PRL_Ketterle02,PRL_Engels_2003,PRL_97_170406,PRA_Kasamatsu_2002}.
-A multiply-charged vortex\pgl{, both} in a uniform and sufficiently large condensate \cite{aronson95} as well as in a trapped condensate \cite{PRL_Ketterle04}, is dynamically and thermodynamically unstable and tends to break into an array of singly-charged vortices\pgl{ \cite{arXiv:1505.00616};} the energy of \pgl{} \nb{several} vortices \nb{of the unit charge} is \pgl{ lower than} the energy of a \nb{multiply-quantized} vortex of \pgl{the} same total charge.
-In confined BECs, there is an interplay between this instability and the role of a trap, since trapping potentials encourage the merging of vortices, while vortices tend to \pgl{spatially} expand \pgl{ a} BEC.
-There are numerous theoretical proposals on how to stabilise charged vortices: by exploiting stronger than harmonic confinement and fast rotation \cite{PRL_Engels_2003,PRA_Ionut_2004}, by using a near-resonant laser beam \cite{PRA_Kasamatsu_2002}, by introducing a second species of BEC \cite{ PRA_Yang_2008}, by organizing spatiotemporally modulated interactions \cite{PRA_Wang_2011}, or by considering Rashba spin-orbit coupling in two-component BECs \cite{PRA_Zhou_2011} \pgl{among others}. \pgl{ In} a rotating BEC\pgl{} confined in a combined harmonic and quartic trap, \pgl{it was shown experiementally that} a vortex lattice evolves to a vortex array, with vortices being less visible at the trap centre \cite{PRL_Bretin_2004}.
-However, \pgl{} evidence that the core of the vortices \pgl{} merged into a giant vortex \pgl{remains illusive, as is the case for stable giant vortices } in other quantum fluid systems such as superfluid helium-3 and 4 \cite{Nature_Blaauwgeers_2000, PRB_Baelus_2002}.
+The creation of multiply quantised vortices, or giant vortices, in ultra-cold atomic Bose-Einstein condensates (BECs) has challenged researchers~\cite{PRL_Ketterle02,PRL_Engels_2003,PRL_97_170406,PRA_Kasamatsu_2002} since a multiply-charged vortex, both in a uniform and sufficiently large condensate~\cite{aronson95}, as well as in a trapped condensate~\cite{PRL_Ketterle04}, is dynamically and thermodynamically unstable and tends to break into an array of singly-charged vortices~\cite{arXiv:1505.00616}.
+Numerous theoretical proposals address how to stabilise multiply charged vortices such as, exploiting stronger than harmonic confinement and fast rotation~\cite{PRL_Engels_2003, PRL_97_170406}, using a near-resonant laser beam~\cite{PRA_Kasamatsu_2002}, introducing a second species of BEC~\cite{ PRA_Yang_2008}, organising spatiotemporally modulated interactions~\cite{PRA_Wang_2011}, or with spin-orbit coupling~\cite{PRA_Zhou_2011}.
+However, evidence that many vortices can merge and stay stable as a single giant vortex remains elusive, as is the case in other quantum fluid systems such as superfluid helium-3 and 4~\cite{Nature_Blaauwgeers_2000, PRB_Baelus_2002}.